learn-co-curriculum/rails-js-project-setup/README.md

 In this lesson, you will be building a Rails API backend and JS frontend project.
 This lesson will point you in the right direction for your upcoming Rails App w Javascript Frontend Portfolio Project.
-This document will walk you through setting up your project.
-The instructions and requirements for this assignment can be found [here](https://learn.co/tracks/full-stack-web-development-v3/rails-and-javascript/project-mode/rails-app-with-a-jquery-front-end)
+This document will walk you through setting up the project.
+The instructions and requirements for the portfolio project can be found [here](https://learn.co/tracks/full-stack-web-development-v3/rails-and-javascript/project-mode/rails-app-with-a-jquery-front-end)

 We are going to need two separate repositories.
 This guide has everything in one repo for simplicity but your JS should be in one repo and your API in another.
+We will be building a sample notes application.

 # Setting Up the Rails API